Chiral and topological superconductivity in isospin polarized multilayer graphene

 \textit{Competing state.---} Since the $p$-wave superconductivity found in our RPA calculation occurs at relatively low density, it is important to consider its competition with the Wigner crystal state, which generally appears in 2D Coulomb systems at sufficiently low density.
 To estimate the transition to Wigner crystal, we compute the gas parameter $r_s = E_{\rm int} / E_{\rm kin}$ given by the ratio of interaction $E_{\rm int}$ to kinetic energy $E_{\rm int}$ \cite{Drummond2009Mar}.
 In our calculations of $r_s$ here, we included a realistic distance $d = 30\, {\rm nm}$ to the metallic gates, whose screening modifies the bare interaction potential $V_{q} \to V_{q} \tanh q d$.
 We verified that this this screening does not visibly affect our calculations of $T_c$ and superconducting gap; however $r_s$ depends sensitively on the gate screening as the interparticle distances at low density approaches tens of nm.

 In Fig.~\ref{fig:4}, the region where $r_s > 40$ is encircled by the cyan line; in a homogeneous electron gas the transition to a Wigner crystal occurs around $r_s \approx 30 - 40$ \cite{Tanatar1989Mar,Rapisarda1996,Drummond2009Mar,Spivak2004Oct,Monarkha2012Dec}.
 This region is where the band bottom is most flat, so that the kinetic energy per particle is low.
 It coincides with region where density of states is largest, see Fig.~\ref{fig:3}(a).
-We expect crystalline order is likely to dominate there, so that the superconducting region is divided in two, separated by the charge-ordered phase.
+We expect crystalline order is likely to dominate there, so that the superconducting region is divided in two, separated by an insulating Wigner crystal state.

 \textit{Trigonal warping and Berry curvature effects.---} Our minimal model neglects trigonal warping, which arises from electron hoppings beyond nearest neighbor atoms in multilayer graphene.
 With trigonal warping, the band dispersion becomes asymmetric $\epsilon_{\bm k} \neq \epsilon_{-\bm k}$, which weakens intravalley pairing between $\pm k$ states.
 Fortunately, the energy scale of trigonal warping is small in tetralayer graphene in the range of density and displacement field of interest, as evidenced by the nearly symmetric band dispersion shown in Fig.~\ref{fig:1}.
 Furthermore, our superconducting state driven by Coulomb interaction has a large gap up to a few tenths of Fermi energy, and therefore is robust against the pair breaking effect of trigonal warping.